Interracial marriage: United States

+The first interracial marriage in the territory that would eventually become the United States took place in 1565 in St. Augustine, Florida: Luisa de Abrego, a free black woman, married Miguel Rodriguez, a Spanish man from Segovia.

+The first anti-miscegenation law was passed by the Maryland General Assembly in 1691, criminalizing interracial marriage.
+A belief in racial purity and white supremacy were among the reasons for such laws, with Abraham Lincoln stating in an 1858 speech, "I am not, nor ever have been in favor of making voters or jurors of negroes, nor of qualifying them to hold office, nor to intermarry with white people.
+I as much as any man am in favor of the superior position assigned to the white race."
+By the late 1800s, 38 U.S. states had laws banning interracial marriage.
+Before the civil rights movement of the 1960s, the overwhelming majority of white evangelical Christians in the Southern United States saw racial segregation in marriage as something divinely instituted from God, and held that legal recognition of interracial couples would violate biblical teaching.

 Interracial marriage in the United States has been fully legal in all U.S. states since the 1967 Supreme Court decision that deemed anti-miscegenation state laws unconstitutional (via the 14th Amendment adopted in 1868) with many states choosing to legalize interracial marriage at much earlier dates.
 Anti-miscegenation laws have played a large role in defining racial identity and enforcing the racial hierarchy.
 The United States has many ethnic and racial groups, and interracial marriage is fairly common among most of them.
 Interracial marriages increased from 2% of married couples in 1970 to 7% in 2005 and 8.4% in 2010.
+The number of interracial marriages as a proportion of new marriages has increased from 11% in 2010 to 19% in 2019.

 According to a Pew Research Center analysis of census data conducted in 2013, 12% of newlyweds married someone of a different race.
 (This share does not take into account the "interethnic" marriages between Hispanics and non-Hispanics).
 And, most Americans say they approve of racial or ethnic intermarriage – not just in the abstract, but in their own families.
 About six-in-ten say it would be fine with them if a family member told them they were going to marry someone from any major race/ethnic groups other than their own.